ErnandesFranco/AWS/Lambda_SNS_Email/README.md

-Email Notification System using AWS Lambda and SNS
+Project: Email Notification System using AWS Lambda and SNS
 Description:
 This project creates an AWS Lambda function that sends an email notification whenever a new file is uploaded to an S3 bucket.
 The email is sent via Amazon SNS (Simple Notification Service).